hhadah/website/content/worksinprogress/depressionproject/index.md

 abstract: "In this paper, I use a restricted longitudinal dataset, Add Health, to investigate the spillover effect of mental illness among friends on risky behavior, academic achievement, and labor market outcomes.
 I instrument the state of mental health of friends by the mental health of friends-of-friends.
 I find significant short-run effect on academic achievement, socialization, and risky behavior related to drug use.
 I find no long-run spillover effect of mental illness.
 The spillover effect of mental illness is stronger among females with a large network of friends."

 # Summary.
 An optional shortened abstract.
-summary: "In this paper, I use a restricted longitudinal dataset, Add Health, to investigate the spillover effect of mental illness among friends on risky behavior, academic achievement, and labor market outcomes."
+summary: "In this paper, I use a restricted longitudinal dataset, Add Health, to investigate the spillover effect of mental illness among friends on risky behavior, academic achievement, and labor market outcomes.
+I instrument the state of mental health of friends by the mental health of friends-of-friends.
+I find significant short-run effect on academic achievement, socialization, and risky behavior related to drug use.
+I find no long-run spillover effect of mental illness.
+The spillover effect of mental illness is stronger among females with a large network of friends."

 tags:
 - Works in Progress